zulip/zulip/docs/production/deployment.md

 Override the number of megabytes of memory that memcached should be configured to consume; defaults to 1/8th of the total server memory.

+#### `max_item_size`

+Override the maximum size that an item in memcached can store.
+This defaults to 1m; adjusting it should only be necessary if your Zulip server has organizations which have more than 20k users.

 ### `[loadbalancer]`

 #### `ips`